Moringa and Histamine Intolerance: Benefit or Not?

 Could moringa reduce the amount of histamine that mast cells release during an allergic reaction?
 Mast cells are histamine producing cells and there’s some early evidence that moringa is a mast cell stabilizer.

 In a study, it reduced the amount of histamine that mast cells released in response to an allergic challenge.
-(9) However, this is an area that needs more research before reaching a solid conclusion.
+(9) However, this is an area that needs more research, as the mechanism of action isn’t clear yet.

 Moringa Has Antioxidant Benefits Too

-The antioxidant benefits of moringa may offer other health benefits for histamine intolerance.
-(5) Antioxidants help reduce the damaging effects of free radicals that your body is exposed to every day.
+The rich array of antioxidants in moringa may offer other health benefits too.
+(5) Antioxidants help reduce the damaging effects of free radicals that your body is exposed to every day from the environment and the foods you eat.

 Some antioxidants and compounds with anti-inflammatory activity in moringa powder include chlorogenic acid, quercetin, phenols, and flavonoids.
 (7)